Tanjungpinang: Early history

 Tanjungpinang's history can be traced to the early 3rd century, when it flourished as a trading post on the India–China trade route.
-Srivijaya, a Sumatra-based empire which nurtured trade with China, came to dominate much of the Malay archipelago from the 7th to 13th centuries.
+Srivijaya, a Sumatra-based empire which nurtured trade with China, came to dominate much of the Malay Archipelago from the 7th to 13th centuries.
 It declined with the rise of piracy in the region, and by the 12th century Bintan Island became known by the Chinese as "Pirate Island".

 According to the Malay Annals, a Srivijaya prince named Seri Teri Buana, fleeing from the sacking of Palembang, stayed on Bintan for several years, gathering his strength before founding the Kingdom of Singapura (Singapore).
 A century later, it too was sacked by rival powers, and its king founded a new city at Malacca.
 The Malacca Sultanate (1400–1511) became one of the great empires of the region, its territories including the Riau Archipelago.
 Malacca was captured by the Portuguese in 1511, and the exiled Sultan Mahmud Shah established his capital at Bintan, from which he organized attacks and blockades against the Portuguese.
 In 1526, after a number of attempts to suppress the Malay forces, the Portuguese razed Bintan to the ground.

 Johor Sultanate

 Alauddin Riayat Shah II, a son of Mahmud Shah, established the Johor Sultanate in 1528.
 Former-Malaccan territories were quickly brought under Johor's influence, including Bintan, where an important trading port called Bandar Riau was opened.
 As it prospered and a war with the Jambi Sultanate threatened Johor in 1722, the capital was moved to Riau, which became a centre of trade and Islamic studies much as Malacca had been.

 A conflict with the Dutch, who had taken Malacca from the Portuguese, culminated with a Dutch fleet of 13 vessels besieging and attacking Riau.
 On 6 January 1784, they were met in battle by Malay and Bugis forces, and repelled with the destruction of the Dutch command ship Malaka's Wal Faren.
 Malay forces continued to harass the Dutch, and blockaded Malacca, but a defeat and succession crisis shifted power against them.
 The capital was moved from Riau to Lingga in 1788.
 The change of capitals has led to the Johor Sultanate sometimes being called the Johor–Riau–Lingga Empire.

 The British gained control of Malacca from the Dutch in 1795.
-Attempting to increase their influence over the Straight of Malacca, the two powers each crowned a different candidate as Sultan of Johor–Riau during a succession crisis (1812–1818).
-This led to the partition of Johor–Riau under the Anglo-Dutch Treaty of 1824, which placed the territory south of the straight under Dutch control as the Riau–Lingga Sultanate.
+Attempting to increase their influence over the Strait of Malacca, the two powers each crowned a different candidate as Sultan of Johor–Riau during a succession crisis (1812–1818).
+This led to the partition of Johor–Riau under the Anglo-Dutch Treaty of 1824, which placed the territory south of the strait under Dutch control as the Riau–Lingga Sultanate.